ronascentes/sp_who3/README.md

 	- Current idle sessions that have open transactions
 	- Connected users and how many sessions they have
 	- Connected sessions that are running no requests (sleeping)

-## Limitation

-Works only for SQL Server 2008 R2 or above

 ## Sintax